wjuanps/desafio-backend/README.md

 ## Load CSV files

-You can load the CSV files whether by accessing the '/deputies/new' URL and selecting the desired file or by running the task sync:csv
+You can load the CSV files whether by accessing the [Upload csv page]('http://localhost:3000/deputies/new') page and selecting the desired file or by running the task sync:csv

 ```
 docker-compose exec web bundle exec rake sync:csv
 ```

-If you want to upload the file through the system, make sure you have followed the instructions above about creating the default user, and that you are logged in
+If you want to upload the file within the system, make sure you have followed [these instructions](#set-up-the-db) about creating the default user, and that you are logged in

-There is a file in the lib/tasks/seed/seed_files/csv/ folder named 'ano-2021.csv' that contains the data to be loaded.
+There is [This file](/lib/tasks/seed/seed_files/csv/ano-2021.csv) that contains the data to be loaded.
 You can use it if you will

 ## Code coverage